 We split into three groups and each person picked about five large black berries.

-Harvesting cherry fruits
+Picking cherry fruits

-Climbing the ladder to pick cherry blossoms
+Climbing a stepladder to collect cherry blossoms

-Climbing the ladder to pick cherry blossoms
+Climbing a stepladder to collect cherry blossoms

-Look for the big black berries!
+Look for the big black fruit!

-Look for the big black berries!
+Look for the big black fruit!

-Black berries collected from trees
+Black fruit collected from a tree

-Black berries collected from trees
+Black fruit collected from a tree

 Remove the fruit